 86mpublic and active transport trips per year by 2041

 Arup is honoured to be working closely with Transport for NSW on the planning and design for this renewal project.
-Circular Quay is one of the most recognisable harbour foreshores in the world – and it is with a sense of both privilege and great responsibility that we design for the future of this precinct. ”Dr Richard Sharp Advisory Services Leader Australasia
+Circular Quay is one of the most recognisable harbour foreshores in the world – and it is with a sense of both privilege and great responsibility that we design for the future of this precinct. ”Dr Richard Sharp Principal

-Drawing on our engineering, environmental, sustainability, planning, security and transport teams, Arup, with the support of specialist sub-consultants, will work to improve the flow and movement of people within this active public and commercial area.
+Drawing on our engineering, environmental, sustainability, planning, security and transport teams, Arup, with the support of specialist sub-consultants, is working to improve the flow and movement of people within this active public and commercial area.
 The project will open connections and views to Sydney’s many renowned destinations for the continued celebration of the city’s natural beauty, heritage and culture.

 “We are excited to be working with TFNSW in developing a vision for a more sustainable and resilient Circular Quay,” said Roger Swinbourne, Arup’s Sustainability Lead for the project.